damik3/hospital-records-management/README.md

 ### Data storage

-The patient data are stored by the `master` process.
-The graph below illustrates the basic design idea  which was chosen based on the nature of the queries we had to process.
+The graph below illustrates the basic design idea for storing the patient data, which was chosen based on the nature of the queries we had to process.
 Note that the use of the C++ STL was not allowed and we had to create all structs we had to use on our own (see `/include/mySTL/`).

 ![data storage image](./data_storage.jpg)